Skip to main content

 print(gen)

-You can also skip print and just output directly, as we've implemented the __repr__ method.
+You can also omit print and just output directly since we have implemented the __repr__ method.

 The output will display a simple dashboard.